 Cambodia is found in the UTC + 7 time zone.

 The official language in Cambodia is the Khmer.
 Just as in most of Southeast Asia, around tourist sights you will always find people who can speak some English.
+As always, we recommend you not to fully rely on English, but learn some Cambodian phrases and show interest to local culture.

 In Cambodia the local currency is the Riel (KHR), however, most of the the things including accommodation, transport and entrance tickets you will pay in USD, and only in local restaurants and small shops you will pay in riel.
 The current exchange rate is 1 euro = 4300 riels.